 - MS, Marriage and Family Therapy, St. Thomas University

 Dr. Teri Chenot is the Department Chair for JU's Healthcare Quality and Safety programs,

-and is an Associate Professor at the Keigwin School of Nursing at Jacksonville University
+and is a Professor at the Keigwin School of Nursing at Jacksonville University and

 University.
 She received her ASN degree from Broward State College.
 She received her